 Includes a 5-year warranty and high quality materials.
 Usable on metal, asphalt, rubber, and flat roofs, giving it impressive versatility.
 Also works when installed in gutters.
-Has a 10' cold lead for convenience.
+Has a 10-foot cold lead for convenience.

 Far more expensive than other options.
 May be more powerful than some people need.

 Made of weather-safe materials that can withstand all temperatures.
-Offered in lengths of 20’ to 200’.
+Offered in lengths of 20 feet to 200 feet.
 Price is reasonable per foot for longer lengths.
 Works with metal or plastic gutters and downspouts.

 Only works with asphalt shingles.
 Not safe to use with slate, stone, or metal roofs.

 Excellent quality of heating cable.
 Only turns on and operates when temperatures are cold enough to freeze, meaning it uses less power.
 Carries a 4-year warranty, so you can count on its longevity.

 Offered at a lower price than others on the market, but it's still expensive per foot of cable.

 Offered in multiple lengths up to 200 feet.
 Installation is an easy process on most styles of roofs, gutters, and downspouts.
 Considering its price point, the quality of the materials in the heat cable is better than you may expect.

 Doesn't work well in extremely cold temperatures.
 May not last more than a couple of years.